-The easiest heat treatment scheme is of course just starting at a very high temperature and linearly coming down to 0.
-This may sometimes work quite well (black curve in figure).
+The easiest heat treatment scheme is of course just to start at a very high temperature and linearly come down to 0.

+• This is the scheme presented in the algorithm above, and may sometimes work quite well (black curve in figure).

 If we want to have the final state with good accuracy, a linear approach starting from a very high temperature may come down to 0 too quickly for an accurate finding of the minimum.

-An easy way to solve this is to reduce the cooling rate at low temperatures (blue curve).
+• An easy way to solve this is to reduce the cooling rate at low temperatures (blue curve).

 Finally, much more complicated schemes may sometimes work better, for instance a sawtooth-like decreasing pattern (red curve).

-The idea here is that each "tooth" in the pattern will remove some of unfavourable configurations, which are not likely to return on additional heating to slightly lower temperatures than before.
-This may make removing other unfavourable configurations easier during the next stage.
+- The idea here is that each "tooth" in the pattern will remove some of unfavourable configurations, which are not likely to return on additional heating to slightly lower temperatures than before. - This may make removing other unfavourable configurations easier during the next stage.